tedklin/dynamical/docs/design.md

 - Most of the math is implemented with techniques we learned in EECS16B, but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
 There are some (mostly trivial) clashes in convention between the two sources:
     - The K matrix for feedback has a positive sign in this project, which is the same as [16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/lecture/13a.pdf).
 However, it has a negative sign in [A&M](http://www.cds.caltech.edu/~murray/amwiki/index.php?title=State_Feedback).
     - A&M notes that it prefers "reachability" to "controllability", and they're technically not the same thing, but in the context of 16B they're the same thing and we use the term "controllability".
-- Does the order in which *x* and *y* are updated matter (see Plant and Observer)?
-My current implementation updates y first.
-    - It seems like y should be updated before x based on the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer), but most implementations I've seen update x first ("predict then correct" Kalman filter concept).
+- I'm not really sure if the order I'm executing things is proper.
+The current implementation is mostly based on the equations in the Wikipedia pages for [*state-space*](https://en.wikipedia.org/wiki/State-space_representation) and [*state observer*](https://en.wikipedia.org/wiki/State_observer).
-    - It might not matter that much when running at high clock rates as long as it's consistent as to which comes first, but making a note regardless.
 - I use fairly deep namespaces (around 3 levels) to signify intention clearly.
-I'm not sure if this is considered good practice, but I feel like it's made code easier to follow.
+I'm not sure if this is generally considered good or bad practice, but I feel like it's made code easier to follow.

 ## File-by-file implementation details